 - University-wide data collection of internship experiences

-- consists of supervision by a faculty member, staff member, or designate,
+- consist of supervision by a faculty member, staff member, or designate,

-- provides no entitlement of a job after the experience has been completed, and
+- provide no entitlement of a job after the experience has been completed, and

 STEP 1: Write an Internship Description